Fishery Improvement Project

 April – June 2016

-In April, ARAP sent a new draft proposal to update the Executive Decree that regulates the longline fishery.
+In April, ARAP made public a new draft proposal to update the Executive Decree that regulates the longline fishery.
 This new draft included suggestions made by CeDePesca and the fishing sector in January.
 Two meetings took place: one on April 15th, and another from April 25th to 27th to further discuss the draft decree.
 A resolution to create an Interim Committee for Longline was also discussed.
 The meeting was attended by fishery managers, artisanal fishers, sport fishing representatives, fishing companies’ representatives and NGOs.

 Also in April, CeDePesca began collaborating with the organization of the IATTC’s third technical meeting on mahi-mahi.
 This activity has continued throughout this quarter.
 The meeting will be held in October in Panama City from October 25th to 27th and it is being organized by ARAP and CeDePesca with financial support from this FIP.